 “I have restrained my feet from every evil way, that I may keep Your word.
 I have not departed from Your judgments, for You Yourself have taught me.
 How sweet are Your words to my taste, sweeter than honey to my mouth!
 Through Your precepts I get understanding; therefore I hate every false way” (Psalm 119:101-104).

 This is the attitude and approach to God’s Word that can make a skilled spiritual warrior.
-The training and skill levels are up to you!
+The psalmist shows us the attitudes a good swordsman needs: a hatred for evil, a love for God’s Word, and a continual desire to understand and obey His judgments—His way of life.

-For further helpful information on this topic, read the article “Don’t Be Ignorant of Satan’s Devices” and the articles in our section on “The Practical and Priceless Benefits of Bible Study.”
+And there’s more good news: we’re here to help.
+Be sure to read “Don’t Be Ignorant of Satan’s Devices” and the articles in our section on “The Practical and Priceless Benefits of Bible Study.”
+After that, be sure to check out the resources in our Learning Center.